 Moberly House sits on a steeply sloping site at the northern edge of the University of Exeter’s Streatham Campus.
-The existing accommodation no longer meets the expectations of students and the building was unsuitable for adaptation for re-use.

 |Willmore Iles Architects||Andrew Iles, Ben Murrell|